In-disBEALief/ratgdo-android/README.md

 ## Setup

+1. (Prerequisite) Install and configure your RATGDO device on a local Wi-Fi network
-1. Install the app on your Android device (API 26+)
+2. Install the app on your Android device (Android API 26+ supported, see *Releases* for the latest)
-2. Ensure your phone is connected to the same Wi-Fi network as your RATGDO
+3. Ensure your phone is connected to the same Wi-Fi network as your RATGDO
-3. Tap the **gear icon** in the top right
+4. Tap the **gear icon** in the top right
-4. Enter your RATGDO's IP address or hostname (e.g. `192.168.0.13`)
+5. Enter your RATGDO's IP address or hostname
-5. Tap **Save** — the app will connect automatically and display the current door state
+6. Tap **Save** — the app will connect automatically and display the current door state
+7. Open and close your garage door at your leisure

 ---